ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 - Is Bitcoin fungible?
 How does fungibility relate to censorship resistance?

-- How does privacy differ from confidentiality?
-What are the differences between the scenarios under which they are relevant?
+- How does the focus of evaluating privacy differ from confidentiality?
+What are the contexts that  relevant?
+> While access control and authentication protections can safeguard against direct disclosures, they do not address disclosures based on inferences that can be drawn from released data.

-- What are the benefits and drawbacks of using one's real name, a pseudonym, or an anonymous identity?
+- What are the benefits and drawbacks of using one's real name, a pseudonym, or an anonymous identity? (consistency of the identity, difficulty of doxing, optional disclosure)

 - what are the differences between covert and overt actions?
 Why would be one preferable to the other?